aiqc/AIQC/docs/features.rst

 * Evaluates the performance metrics for each split/ fold.

 * Evaluates per-epoch metrics via History objects.
+Allows for early stopping.

 * Visually compare model metrics to find the best one.